HP ProDesk 480 G2 Microtower vs. Lenovo ThinkCentre M83 Tower

 Differences between HP ProDesk 480 G2 Microtower and Lenovo ThinkCentre M83 Tower

 None of the desktops has an advantage when it comes to the speed of the RAM being used.
 Both models support RAM speeds of up to 1600.
 Additionally, if you will be needing a lot of RAM, better go for the Lenovo ThinkCentre M83 Tower as it has the ability to run 32 GB of RAM.
 The HP ProDesk 480 G2 Microtower can do a bit less at max 16 GB.
-Most of the times, this should be sufficient for most users.
+Most of the times, this should be sufficient for the majority of users.

 None of the models has an HDMI port.
 If your monitor supports only the HDMI interface, you will need to buy an adapter.
 Such adapters are cheap so nothing to worry about.

-M.2 SSD interface allows you to transfer data with higher speeds compared to the old SATA.
+M.2 SSD interface allows you to transfer data with higher speeds compared to the old SATA interface.
 Unfortunately, neither the HP ProDesk 480 G2 Microtower, nor the Lenovo ThinkCentre M83 Tower has one.
-However, you can still use a SATA SSD drive which should give you satisfactory performance.Remark: Make sure that the M.2 slot supports the PCIe (NVMe) interface.
-This is important as there are M.2 slots which support only the inferior SATA III interface.
-For comparison, the SATA III interface has max speeds of 6 Gb/s, while the PCIe 3.0 x4 will support speeds up to 32 Gb/s!
+However, you can still use a SATA SSD drive which should give you satisfactory performance.